Post Updated: 11/10/2021 13:27 BST

 The Google Ad Grant programme provides free Google Ads to select charitable, non-profit organisations.
 Google is offering $10.000 a month in free advertising on the search network (check our previous blog to find out more on the differences between Google’s search and display network).

 Imagine the potential of having $10.000 of free advertising per month for your organisation.
-Not only can you can increase awareness for your cause, but you can attract more people who are willing and actively looking to donate, recruit volunteers and share your story.
+Not only can you increase awareness for your cause, but you can attract more people who are willing and actively looking to donate, recruit volunteers and share your story.
+In this post, we look at the key elements of Google Ads for charities.
+For further reading, take a look at our article on how you can use Google Ad Grants to boost your marketing and fundraising, or for more help on how to set up Google Ads Grant, download our Google Ad Grants Guide.Get the Free Guide

 Who can apply for the Google Ad Grant?